CephalofairGames/merc-packs-faq/index.md

 ### <a name="page_03" class="page-number">1.2</a> Cassandra

 **Do 'revealed cards' include drawn cards or discards?** No; only cards that have been flipped to their faces, on top of the draw deck, are considered 'revealed.'
 This is especially important for the two-check perk.

+**Another party member has abilities that also peek at cards.
+Will these count as "revealed" for my abilities and perks?** Yes; while Cassandra is in the party, all other deck-peeking abilities should be considered to "reveal" cards as well.

 **Envision the Course (1, top) – What is a ‘linked hex’?** Linked hexes are considered adjacent for the purpose of movement .
 There is no line-of-sight between linked hexes, but figures can find focus through linked hexes.